Overview of mortgage debt

 Several other organisations provide information and advice to people facing mortgage arrears and other problem debt.

 The Competition and Consumer Protection Commission’s website has information about mortgage arrears and a step-by-step debt action plan for dealing with debt in general.

 The Free Legal Advice Centres (FLAC) have published a guide to the Code of Conduct on Mortgage Arrears 2013 (pdf).

 The Legal Aid Board also provides legal advice, but there is a means test for this.
-As part of the Abhaile scheme mentioned above, the Legal Aid Board operates a panel of solicitors to provide legal aid and advice to people who are at risk of losing their home and are referred by MABS.
-It also operates a “duty solicitor” service to provide court support for insolvent borrowers in repossession proceedings.
+As part of the Abhaile scheme, the Legal Aid Board operates a panel of solicitors to provide legal aid and advice to people who are at risk of losing their home and are referred by MABS.
+It also operates a duty solicitor service to provide limited court support for insolvent borrowers in repossession proceedings.
 These services are provided for free, under a voucher system.

-Other organisations that provide advice and assistance include the Irish Mortgage Holders Organisation (IMHO), New Beginning, Phoenix Project Ireland and StepChange Debt Charity Ireland.
-IMHO has arrangements with 2 banking organisations – AIB Group and KBC Bank, whereby customers can contact IMHO for direct assistance (free of charge) in dealing with these banks about their mortgage arrears.
+Other organisations that provide advice and assistance include the Irish Mortgage Holders Organisation (IMHO)and StepChange Debt Charity Ireland.
+IMHO has arrangements with 2 banking organisations – AIB Group and KBC Bank, where customers can contact IMHO for direct assistance (free of charge) in dealing with these banks about their mortgage arrears.